 What is campaign tagging?

 Campaign tagging is a process that allows you to add tags to website links that are used in marketing campaigns.
-These tags are then able to pass information into Google Analytics about the link that was clicked.
+Clicking the link sends campaign information to Google Analytics.
 This means that you are able to determine which marketing campaigns are driving the most traffic, analyse your marketing funnels and then improve your marketing efforts based on analysis.

 How to set up campaign tagging